 Food and Drinks:

-All meals from dinner on Thursday, Oct 9 to lunch on Monday, Oct 13 are included in the trip price.
-We will eat in a variety of restaurants depending on group preference.
+All meals from dinner on Wednesday, Apr 8 to lunch on Monday, Apr 12 are included in the trip price.
+We will eat in a variety of restaurants depending on group preference, with ample opportunity to enjoy a wide range of local options.

-Breakfasts will often be “continental” or “continental-plus” style meals eaten in the hotel, or will be similar when staying in a shared vacation house.
+Breakfasts will often be “continental” or “continental-plus” style meals eaten in the hotel or picked up by the Tracy Aviary team beforehand (bagels, breakfast tacos, pastries, etc).

 Lunches will be from local or chain counter restaurants, with some packed sandwich lunches.